 Shell Explores Expanding Sustainable Aviation Fuel (SAF) Production in the U.S.

-Shell is eyeing an expansion of its () production in the , as the country presents an attractive environment for the development of low-emission energy solutions, according to , Shell USA's President.
+Shell is eyeing an expansion of its sustainable aviation fuel () production in the , as the country presents an attractive environment for the development of low-emission energy solutions, according to , Shell USA's President.
 U.S. federal and state legislators have introduced various tax credits to incentivize SAF production.
 However, mitigating emissions from aviation is notably more complex compared to other transportation sectors that offer more alternatives to fossil fuels.

 Watkins, speaking at the Reuters Events Energy Transition conference in Houston, did not specify the extent of Shell's planned SAF production increase or the timeline for this expansion.